IlanCosman/scuba/README.md

 ### Updating plugins

-Update plugins using the `update` command.
-If given no arguments, `scuba update` will update all installed plugins, including scuba itself.
+Update plugins using the `update` command. `update` by itself will update all installed plugins, including scuba itself.

 ```console
 scuba update